Understanding Underground Incentivized Review Services: Operational Characteristics of Review Services

+The goal of the groups is to function as an exchange where reviews are bought and sold (\textit{J1, J11, J13, J15}).
+Groups are the most important means for agents to continue their operations and keep marketing new products to jennies which they have already identified.
+Through auxiliary materials shared by agents, we discovered extensive training material complete with the scripts and scenarios on how agents should operate on groups, how they can identify and approach a jenny, and how to walk them through the process.

-Our research reveals that Facebook plays an important role in the continued operation of the underground reviews market.
-Facebook facilitates the delivery of advertisements to a targeted audience; therefore the pages (as described in Section~\ref{sec:commtactics} are able to leverage search history, marketplace activity and other data available to Facebook to identify users who might be interested in writing such incentivized reviews.
-Further, a direct fallout of the targeted advertisements is the \textit{rabbit hole} phenomenon; once a user clicks or interacts positively with an advertisement for free products, he goes down the rabbit hole and sees several more advertisements of similar pages.
-Reviewer \textit{R32} says:
+\Paragraph{Targeted Advertisements.} Most jennies ($75\%)$ reported that they were introduced to the incentivized reviews economy via targeted advertisements on Facebook.
+Facebook facilitates the delivery of advertisements to a targeted audience; therefore agents are able to leverage search history, marketplace activity and other data available to Facebook to identify users who might be interested in writing such incentivized reviews.
+Further, a direct fallout of the targeted advertisements is the \textit{rabbit hole} phenomenon; once a user clicks or interacts positively with an advertisement for free products, they go down the rabbit hole and see several more advertisements of similar pages.
+As \textit{J1} says:

-Thus, targeted advertisements facilitate identifying users who might be complicit with writing incentivized reviews, and gradually sucks them deeper into the underground market.
-Further, since Instagram is also owned by Facebook, targeted advertisements can work across the platforms.
-The pages can leverage users Instagram activity data to target them.
-Once a user clicks on an advertisement on Facebook, he is shown similar advertisements on Instagram as well.
+As Instagram is also owned by Facebook, jennies reported that once they interacted with a few advertisements on Facebook, they started getting exposed to similar ads (advertising free products in exchange for reviews) on Instagram as well (\textit{J13, J16, J22}).
+An example of this is shown in Figure~\ref{fig:fb_ad_2} in the Appendix~\ref{app:recruit}.